aprilprojecteu/yet_another_knowledge_base/README.md

  `self.c = Connectors.RDFlibConnector(self.datatype_map_path, self.namespace)`

  yakob_playground.py is the node for your own experiments.
 Some hardcoded facts are in there, but feel free to go wild here.

+## Ontology

+You find the incorap ontology in ressources/ontologies.